WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 ### General points to consider
-- Using Linux can deep pretty daunting, but is pretty straightforward once you get the hang of it.
+- Using Linux can be daunting, but is pretty straightforward once you get the hang of it.
 - Learning Linux is much like learning other languages - it takes time to master and requires practice.
 - However, even proficient users of Linux still rely of "google" and other sources of information all the time to help them with day-to-day tasks.
 So...
      - if you are learning to use a new tool, *google it*.
      - if you can't remember all of the different parameters or how to run a command, *google it*.
      - if you are struggling due to errors or don't know what a certain error means, *google it*.

-- there are some very practical points that will make your life easier:
+- some very practical points that will make your life easier:
      - Linux is *case sensitive*
           - typing *"ls"* is not the same as typing *"LS"*.
      - You need to put a space between a command and its argument
           - for example, *"more myfile"* will show you the contents of the file called *myfile*; *"moremyfile"* will just give you an error!
      - Linux is not psychic!
 If you misspell the name of a command or the name of a file, it will not understand you.
      - Many of the commands are only a few letters long; this can be confusing until you start to think logically about why those letters were chosen
-          - ls for list, rm for remove and so on.
+          - "ls" for "list", "rm" for "remove" and so on.
      - Often, when your command is running fine, *nothing happens* - this is good!
 You just need to wait until the command has completed its task.
      - However, when your command is not working, you will be presented with the error and/or a "usage statement" that tells you what is needed to run the command
           - more often than not, the error will tell you the problem, ie, "file not found"